Session Name: DevSecOps in Practice, What Can and Can’t Be Automated

-Tom has been developing applications and managing software development teams for over twenty years.
-As CTO of Coveros, he is responsible for the oversight of all technical projects and integrating new technologies and testing practices into software development projects.
+As CTO of Coveros, Tom is responsible for the oversight of all technical projects and integrating new technologies and testing practices into software development projects.
 Recently, Tom has been focusing on how to incorporate DevSecOps and agile best practices into projects and how to achieve a balance between team productivity and cost while mitigating project risks.
-One of the best risk mitigation techniques Tom has found is leveraging DevSecOps and agile testing practices into all aspects of projects.
+One of the best risk mitigation techniques Tom has found is leveraging DevSecOps and agile testing practices in all aspects of projects.
 Previously, as a managing architect at Digital Focus, Thomas was involved in agile development and found that agile is the only methodology that makes the business reality of constant change central to the process.